sigma3Dev/coordinateDataImporter/README.md

 ## Usage

-The module takes in two .txt files.
-The first file contains the start system, the second file the target system.
+The module takes in a .txt file.
-The files should be in the following format (empty spaces between the numbers, no commas, can be split up on multiple lines):
+The file should be in the following format (empty space between the numbers, no commas, one point per line):

 ```
 23.5 33.3 45.7